 - learn about the information your camera gives you both before and after exposures, and how to understand it

-We limit our one day beginners’ photography courses to a maximum of 6 people, so you are able to learn at your own pace, and have plenty of time to get your questions answered.
+We limit our one day beginners’ photography courses to small group sizes, so you are able to learn at your own pace, and have plenty of time to get your questions answered.
 The courses are usually held in a nice warm village hall near Matlock during the colder months, or at a private field centre in a stunning Peak District location near Bakewell over the summer.
 They are a mixture of classroom based teaching and practice outdoors (so they are not as dependant on the weather as most other courses), and involve very little walking.
-The courses are held at least once a month throughout the year on Saturdays, and usually last about 7 hours (with a break for lunch in a nearby pub).
-See here for the dates of our next beginners’ photography courses in Derbyshire.
+The courses are held at least once a month throughout the year – mainly on Saturdays – and usually last about 7 hours (with a break for lunch in a nearby pub).
+See here for the dates of our next beginners’ photography courses in the Derbyshire Peak District.

 You can read more testimonials from our satisfied clients here.